-I am an Assistant Professor of Sociology at the University of Southern California.
+I am an Adjunct Assistant Professor of Sociology at the University of California, Los Angeles.
 I am interested in nation building, Irish and Jewish homeland-diaspora relations, theory, economic sociology, networks, and comparative historical methodology.
 My current research examines the formation of the Israel lobby in Washington in the 1950′s and 1960s.

 My thinking is deeply influenced by Science and Technology Studies and comparative historical sociology.
 Whether my focus is on the process of nation building or miracle making, I always examine the practical organizational difficulties involved in particular endeavors and explore the socio-technical innovations that are introduced in order to overcome them.